marcgg/marcgg.github.com/manager-readme.md

 ### 1:1s

-If you are my direct report, we will have a recurring meeting.
+If you are my direct report, we will have a recurring one on one meeting.
 Here is what you can expect from it:

 - I will do my best to never cancel or reschedule it
 - It will be 30 minutes, every week